1337Farhan/CryptiWeb/README.md

 <br></br>

 ## 6. Disclaimer ⚠
-This project is for educational, entertainment, and testing reasons only, it is by no means a financial advice/tool, and it should not be relied on for any finanial decisions.
+This project is for educational, entertainment, and testing purposes only, it is by no means a financial advice/tool and should not be relied on for any financial decisions.
 <br/><br/>

-Finally, we will be more than happy to see your contribution.
+Finally, we will be more than happy to see your contributions.